Allegiant Stadium: East–West Shrine Bowl

 In July 2021, it was announced that Allegiant Stadium would host the East–West Shrine Bowl on February 3, 2022, as part of the NFL Pro Bowl week.
 After hosting two editions of the all-star game, organizers moved the bowl to Ford Center at The Star in Frisco, Texas, starting with the 2024 edition.

 Shamrock Series (Notre Dame-BYU)

 In September 2021, it was announced that Allegiant Stadium was to host a college football game between the Notre Dame Fighting Irish and the BYU Cougars on October 8, 2022, as part of Notre Dame's Shamrock Series, with the Fighting Irish as the home team.

 College Football Playoff (CFP) National Championship

-The stadium was the original host of the 2025 title game but did not happen because of a dates conflict with the Consumer Electronics Show (CES) show at the nearby Las Vegas Convention Center.
+The stadium was the original host of the 2025 title game but did not happen because of a dates conflict with the Consumer Electronics Show (CES) at the nearby Las Vegas Convention Center.
 The stadium will host the 2027 National Championship game on January 25, 2027.